 Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

-Join our pioneering voyage down Western Australia’s Coral coast on board Coral Discoverer.
-This “scouting” voyage will be the first time we explore this extraordinary marine environment.
-Departing Broome, we will visit the spectacular Rowley Shoals Marine Park, the Dampier Archipelago and the historic Montebello Islands.
-Our voyage will culminate with a visit to Ningaloo Reef, home to the gentle and giant whale sharks and manta rays.
+Join our 12-night discovery of Western Australia’s Coral coast onboard Coral Discoverer, and explore the extraordinary marine environment, historic islands, and striking coastline.
+Departing Broome, we will visit the spectacular Rowley Shoals Marine Park, the Dampier Archipelago and the Montebello Islands.
+Our voyage will culminate with a visit to Ningaloo Reef, home to vibrant marine life both large and small.
 Our marine experts and guides will lead our discovery of the untouched atolls, mega marine fauna and rare bird species that are found in this pristine coastal habitat.

-> Swim with the mega fauna of Ningaloo Reef (subject to nature)
+- Swim with mega fauna of Ningaloo Reef

-> Discover sites of cultural significance to Indigenous Australians, with interpretation by a knowledgeable on-board expert
+- Discover sites of cultural significance to Indigenous Australians, with expert interpretation

 Embark: Board at Broome Wharf at 4:00pm for 5:00pm departure.